What does the bikini have to do with nuclear testing?

 No time? blue News summarizes for you

-- A recent study shows that one in three women in swimwear and one in five men feel uncomfortable in swimming trunks.
+- A recent study shows that one in three women feel uncomfortable in a swimming costume and one in five men feel uncomfortable in swimming trunks.

 - The bikini has been around since 1946 and was initially considered a scandal.